 The delicate skin that forms your eyelids tends to show the signs of aging long before they’re evident on the rest of your face.
 As aging affects eyelid muscles, you may develop ptosis as your eyelid loses tone.
 Alethia Pantazis, MD, at Vitality Medicine specializes in eye aesthetics and has extensive experience performing surgery such as blepharoplasty to correct eyelid problems.
-If you’d like help with eyelid problems, call the office in Ocala, Florida, or book an appointment online.
+If you’d like help with eyelid problems, call the office in Ocala and The Villages, Florida, or book an appointment online.

 Ptosis (“toe-sis”) is a condition in which the upper eyelid droops over the eye.
 When ptosis occurs in children, it’s a congenital condition caused by problems with the levator muscle, which is responsible for lifting the eyelid.